namanjain123/namanjain123/README.md

 <h1 align="center">Hi there, I'm Naman Jain 👋</h1>
- 📫 Reach Me At : <p><a href="https://www.linkedin.com/in/naman-jain-379b03193" alt="Naman's linkedin">
+<p> 📫 Reach Me At : <p><a href="https://www.linkedin.com/in/naman-jain-379b03193" alt="Naman's linkedin">
    <img src="https://img.shields.io/badge/-NamanJain-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/iammukeshm" />
  </a></p>

- > I’m a software engineer currently working with ASP.NET Core WebAPIs and Entity Framework
+ I’m a software engineer currently working with ASP.NET Core WebAPIs and Entity Framework and good knowlege in many tech

- >Have Experinece in Data Analyis,Python,Andorid Development And Machine Learning.
+ <br><br>
+ Have Experinece in projects and knowledge in these: